mhadam/snowplow.wiki-fork/technical-documentation/1a-trackers/python-tracker/Python-Tracker.md

 <a name="custom-contexts" />
 ### 4.1.1 Custom contexts

-In short, custom contexts let you add additional information about the circumstances surrounding an event in the form of a Python dictionary object.
+When you track an event, some of the data that you track will be specific to that event.
+A lot of the data you want to record, however, will describe entities that are tracked across multiple events.
+For example, a media company might want to track the following events:

+* User views video listing
+* User plays video
+* User pauses video
+* User shares video
+* User favorites video
+* User reviews video

+Whilst each of those events is a different type, all of them involve capturing data about the user and the video.
+Both the 'user' and 'video' are entities that are tracked across multiple event types.
+Both are candidates to be "custom context".
+You as a Snowplow user can define your own custom contexts (including associated schemas) and then send data for as many custom contexts as you wish with *any* Snowplow event.
+So if you want, you can define your own "user context", and then send additional user data in that object with any event.
+Other examples of context include:

+* articles
+* videos
+* products
+* categories
+* pages / page_types
+* environments

 Each tracking method accepts an additional optional contexts parameter after all the parameters specific to that method:

 ```python
 def track_page_view(self, page_url, page_title=None, referrer=None, context=None, tstamp=None):
 ```

 The `context` argument should consist of an array of one or more Python dictionaries.
-The format of each dictionary is the same as for an [unstructured event](#unstruct-event).
+The format of each dictionary is the same as for an [self-describing event](#selfdesc-alias).

 **Important:** Even if only one custom context is being attached to an event, it still needs to be wrapped in an array.